tokuhirom/p6-HTTP-MultiPartParser/README.md

 DESCRIPTION
 ===========

-HTTP::MultiPartParser is ...
+HTTP::MultiPartParser is low level multipart/form-data parser library.

+This library is port of chansen's HTTP::MultiPartParser for Perl5.

 COPYRIGHT AND LICENSE
 =====================

     Copyright 2015 Tokuhiro Matsuno <tokuhirom@gmail.com>

     This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.

+And oritinal perl5's HTTP::MutlipartParser is

+    Copyright 2012-2013 by Christian Hansen.

+    This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.